Kansas City Motorcycle Accident Lawyers

-Help for riders and passengers injured in bike wrecks in Missouri and Kansas
+Help for motorcycle riders and passengers injured in bike accidents in Missouri and Kansas

 There’s nothing like the thrill of riding a motorcycle down a country road – until you have an accident.
-Motorcycle crashes are frightening because bikes offer very little protection.
+Motorcycle accidents are frightening because bikes offer very little protection.
 Unlike cars and trucks, motorcycles do not have hoods, trunks, roofs, or sides.
 In the event of a crash, riders are likely to slam into the hard asphalt or another vehicle.
-Deaths and catastrophic injuries are very common.
+Deaths and catastrophic injuries from motorcycle accidents are very common.

 At Kansas City Accident Injury Attorneys, we move quickly to investigate the cause of your motorcycle accident and to determine who is responsible.
-When insurance companies make low-ball offers, we’re ready to try your case in court.
+When insurance companies make low-ball offers, our Kansas City motorcycle accident attorneys are ready to try your case in court.
 We’re led by a long-time biker, James Roswold, who understands exactly what you face when you’re hurt in a bike wreck.
 We also have a track record of success in motorcycle accident claims, including a $500,000 policy limits claim.

 According to the Missouri State Highway Patrol, in Missouri, close to 100 people die in motorcycle crashes each year and nearly 2,000 people suffer injury.
 There are about 1,800 motorcycle crashes in Missouri each year.